· · ·

 Every now and then, you’ll pull up to the islands to kayak or swim around deep, turquoise lakes and lagoons.

-At other times, you’ll stop at a coral garden or a World War II shipwreck to go snorkelling (or diving, if you’re on a diving tour).
+At other times, you’ll stop at a coral garden or a World War II shipwreck to go snorkelling.

-If that sounds like a day well spent, Coron is absolutely worth visiting.
+If that sounds like a day well-spent to you, Coron is absolutely worth visiting.

 Island hopping is the main attraction in Coron, as the town is surrounded by a number of gorgeous limestone islands and islets.